1andDone/blackjack/README.md

 ## Results

-Summary statistics are available as either a string or dictionary after each run by using each player's `stats` method.
+Summary statistics are available after each run by using each player's `stats` method.

 ```python
 print(player3.stats.summary(string=True))